Zacky2613/ytdownload/README.md

 ## Installation

-The following modules will need to be installed for the program to work:
+The following modules will need to be installed for the program to work (if running the .py file):

 ```text
 # Linux/macOS